samodraland/apitizer/README.md

   1. Define `namespace Middleware`
   2. Define `use Core\Middleware`
   3. Extends your class from Middleware
-  4. Import other class by: `use namespace\Classname`.
+  4. Import other class by: `use DirectoryName\Classname`.
-  5. If your other class name is the same with middleware use alias: `use namespace\SameClassNameAsController as NewAlias`
+  5. If your other class name is the same with middleware use alias: `use DirectoryName\SameClassNameAsController as NewAlias`
   6. Save it under middleware directory

-  `middleware/logger.php`
+  `middleware/yourmiddleware.php`

   ```
   namespace Middleware;
   use Core\Middleware;
-  class Logger extends Middleware{
+  class YourMiddleware extends Middleware{
      public function get($sequence){
         if ($sequence == "before"){
             //do something before middleware reaches controller